sagneeksengupta/Active-Mass-Suspension/README.md

   - Fuzzy logic adjusts PID parameters based on the current error, rate of change of error, and integral of error over time.
   - Useful in handling inadequate systems due to uncertainties, non-linearities, or changing operating conditions, where traditional PID controllers struggle.

+In this project, I began by modeling a basic suspension system.
+Following that, I developed and tuned an active suspension system using Simulink, using the four controllers mentioned above.
+I modelled and tuned all four controllers which were then simulated to evaluate their performance.

 ## System Modelling